What is financial planning – Meaning, Steps, types in 2023

 You should do insurance to protect yourself and nothing else apart from that.
 You shouldn’t be expecting any returns from your Insurance.

-We find people are ignorant when it comes to tax.
+We find people are ignorant when it comes to taxes.
 You should absolutely make sure that you understand the various tax options available for you to choose from.

 We encourage you to use the income tax calculator which can help you assess how much tax you have to pay.

-As we talked about it earlier – Money brings more money and the early you start investing in compounding instruments then you will have to shell out less money to make money.
+As we talked about it earlier – Money brings more money and the earlier you start investing in compounding instruments you will have to shell out less money to make money.
 If you start retirement planning early then you will have an easy time managing your retirement.

 Financial planning – Closing thoughts

-We hope this article gave you some perspective of financial planning and what are the dos and don’ts around it.
-Remember that at the end of the day the money that you earn is your money and the ultimate responsibility of managing the money effectively lies with you and only you.
+We hope this article gave you some perspective on financial planning and what are the dos and don’ts around it.
+Remember that at the end of the day, the money that you earn is your money and the ultimate responsibility of managing the money effectively lies with you and only you.